okaakshay/Predict-EPL-Soccer-Results-Using-Machine-Learning/README.md

 The feature data is normalized along the columns by using Scikit-learn's RobustScaler transformer.

-Also data is reduced from 7 features to 4 components using Principal Component Analysis using Scikit-learn's PCA Transformer.
+The Data is decomposed from 7 features to 4 components using Principal Component Analysis using Scikit-learn's PCA Transformer.
 The total variation captured by these 4 components is 98.4% of the earlier 7 column feature space.

 ## 5. Machine Learning Modeling and Benchmarking